|An odd couple / Cindy La Ferle|

 The safest thing to do, of course, is to stick with non-controversial topics.
 This makes perfect sense if you're trying to maintain professional boundaries with colleagues and coworkers -- or you'd simply rather keep acquaintances or relatives at a cordial distance.

 But as any good therapist will tell you, the things we don't talk about are the obstacles that stand in the way of creating deeper intimacy in our relationships.

 I'm equally guilty of practicing avoidance techniques.

 I know this is a painful topic.
-And I'm not promoting hostile or confrontational discussion.
+And I'm not looking for hostile or confrontational discussion.
 Instead, I'm talking about opening our hearts and minds to each other on a deeper level.
 As sociologist Brene Brown writes in Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead: "Courage starts with showing up and letting ourselves be seen."

-On Sundays, my husband and I make sure we read at least two opinion pieces written by newspaper columnists who don't share our political views.
+When we read the Sunday papers, my husband and I make sure we read at least two opinion pieces written by newspaper columnists who don't share our political views.
 At the very least, we might admire their writing or learn to view an issue from another angle we hadn't considered.

 Today, more than ever, the political is personal.
 I'm willing to listen and learn -- even when I don't agree with what I'm hearing.